chromaui/chromatic-e2e/DEVELOPMENT.md

 Commit the resulting changeset file with your other changes and push it up.
 This can happen at any time in the lifecycle of the branch.

 Changesets isn't smart enough to detect dependent changes and version accordingly.
-If you are only changing code in the `@chromatic-com/shared-e2e` package, you will need to explicitly include the `chromatic-com/playwright` and `chromatic-com/cypress` packages as packages to version-bump as well.
+If you are only changing code in the `@chromatic-com/shared-e2e` package, you will need to explicitly include the `chromatic-com/playwright` and `chromatic-com/cypress` packages as packages to version-bump as well (assuming the change affects both packages).

 ### Canary Releases